 Hay: We go through about 5 semi-truck loads of square bales and 250 round bales each year!
-Many of the horses we save are underweight and malnourished when they come to us, and high quality hay is always needed.
-We also get some FAT horses who need to lose weight, so even lower quality, “diet” hay is welcomed as well!
-When it comes to hay, if it’s mold free and safe for horses… we’ll take it!
+Many of the horses we save are underweight and malnourished when they come to us, so high quality hay is always needed.
+We also get some FAT horses who need to lose weight, so even the lower quality, “diet” hay is welcomed as well!
+When it comes to hay, if it’s mold free and safe for horses… we need it!

 Round Pen Panels: When we get feral and fractious horses in, sometimes it is easiest to move them with chutes at first.
+We also move and set up round pens and chutes when assisting law enforcement with seizures.
+This means that we need strong, safe, portable fencing.
 Setting up round pen panels is an easy, safe way to do this.
-Round pen panels also allow us to set up temporary pens for a variety of situations.
-We would also love to have an outdoor arena, and round pen panels would be great to use for this as well!
+Round pen panels also allow us to set up temporary pens for a variety of situations wherever we need it.

-Railroad Ties, Stones, Building Materials: We are in the process of saving up materials for our large outdoor horse obstacle course!
-This course will allow us to take our training to the next level as we help these horses become fearless trail mounts, mounted patrol horses, and just all-around good citizens!
-When put up for adoption, we can then showcase our horses’ special talents… making them more attractive to potential adopters!
+Railroad Ties, Stones, Building Materials: We are in the process of stockpiling materials for our large outdoor horse obstacle course!
+This course will allow us to take our training to the next level as we help horses become fearless trail mounts, mounted patrol horses, and just all-around good citizens!
+When we put our horses up for adoption, we can then showcase their special talents… making them more attractive to potential adopters!
 If you are interested in sponsoring an obstacle for our course, contact us!

 Horse Tack and Supplies: Buckets, bridles, saddles, oh my!
 We get a variety of horses in a variety of shapes!
 Having correctly fitting tack is an absolute MUST when teaching these horses that humans are actually nice.
 We will take new or used tack (dirty, clean, old, we don’t care!).
-Please no broken or dry rotted equipment.
+Please no broken or dry rotted equipment, safety first.

 Supplements/Grain: We go through a bunch of supplements and grain when rehabilitating horses!
 Ulcer and gut supplements are the most popular, but we also need hoof and fat supplements as well.
-Some of our favorites include Daily Gold, EquiPride, Uckele GUT, Farrier’s Magic products, and Cool Calories.
+Some of our favorites include Daily Gold, Uckele GUT, Farrier’s Magic Mineral, and Cool Calories.
 Many different horses means we can use most supplements and always have horses in need!
 The same goes for grain.
-Any and all feed donations are appreciated!
-If you don’t want to make a drop off, you can even call in a grain order to our local feed store!
-Shade River Ag’s number is 740-589-6000.
-Tractor Supply’s number is 740-594-1892.
+ANY AND ALL feed donations are appreciated!
+If you don’t want to make a drop off or handle the heavy bags yourself, you can even call in a grain order to our local feed store!
+Our local feed store, Shade River Ag, can be reached at 740-589-6000.
+Our Tractor Supply’s number is 740-594-1892.
 Both places know us well and would be happy to assist you!
-You can buy a bag of grain (any brand, any type) over the phone and just tell them that it is for Bella Run Equine!
+You can buy a bag of grain or hay pellets (any brand, any type) over the phone and just tell them that it is for Bella Run Equine!
 Shoot us a message letting us know and we will pick it up!

 Dog Beds: After a long day on the farm, the dogs in our program come inside and crash on their beds.
 When adopted out, we often send their beds with them so they have a familiar spot in their new home.
 We are always in need of new dog beds (or gently used beds that can be put in the washing machine).

 Medical Supplies: Many of our horses and come in with injuries and wounds.
 Being able to treat many of these on-site is great, and being prepared with all of the necessary supplies is even better!
 Any and all medical supplies are greatly appreciated.
-VetWrap, gauze, and wound ointment are all things that we burn through daily.
-Needles (20g x 1” preferred) and sterile syringes (all sizes) are very expensive, so when a vet prescribes an injectable medication, it helps save money if we don’t have to purchase the needles and syringes.
-Anything we can not use here will be sent to another local non-profit that can use it!
+VetWrap (generic is great), gauze, and wound ointment are all things that we burn through daily.
+Needles (20g x 1” preferred) and sterile syringes (all sizes) are very expensive, so when a vet prescribes an injectable medication, it helps save money if we don’t have to purchase the needles and syringes as well.

 Gift Cards: Sometimes it seems like we are on the road more than in the barn!
 Hauling horses to and from the vet, picking up owner surrenders, and hauling horses to their new homes really adds up!
 Gift cards for fuel are an excellent way to help us get there!
 In addition, gift cards to stores like Walmart, Tractor Supply, Lowes, etc. will also help us buy the supplies that we need right now!